WebKit/WebKit/Websites/perf.webkit.org/ReadMe.md

 Run the following command to setup a Postgres server at `/Volumes/Data/perf.webkit.org/PostgresSQL` (or wherever you'd prefer):
 `python ./tools/setup-database.py /Volumes/Data/perf.webkit.org/PostgresSQL`

 It automatically retrieves the database name, the username, and the password from `config.json`.
+Create one from `config.json.sample`

 ### Starting PostgreSQL